pintushi/LocaleBundle/src/Pintushi/Bundle/GridBundle/Resources/doc/backend/extensions/field_acl.md

         fields_acl:                     #section name
             columns:
                  name:                  #column name
-                    data_name: a.name   #the path to a field which ACL should be used to protect the column
+                    property_path: a.name   #the path to a field which ACL should be used to protect the column
 ```

 Please note that now only fields from the root entity of a datagrid's ORM query are supported.